List of Tamagotchi characters: Androtchi

 Known as Robotchi in Japanese releases, this robot Tamagotchi is very clumsy.
 Sometimes people think he's a teenager, but he has been proven not to be one.
 He actually has human feelings, despite resembling a robot.
 His care status is often bad, but not the worst.

 Kizatchi

 Violetchi's younger brother.
 This Tamagotchi character cares for his older sister Violetchi and loves to sweet talk with lady Tamagotchi Characters.

 Samuraitchi

-Samuraitchi is sincere and always keeps his promises.
+Samuraitchi is described as a sincere character who always keeps his promises.
 He loves Japanese comedy TV shows and films, especially sumo wrestling.
-You get him on the V4 by getting the Gorgeous points to a high level.

 KuroMametchi

 A dark version of Mametchi.
 He is a rock star.
 He is not bad, but does not like to be around other people much and is misunderstood.
 This character's first appearance was on the TamaSuku, and he has appeared on many versions since.
 KuroMametchi is also a friendly rival with Mametchi.
 Makiko thinks he's brave, most of the girls like him, as well as Mametchi.
 KuroMametchi's care status is often compared to Mametchi's.